Conrad Observatory: The edifice

 The site is characterized by extremely low microseismicity.
 The fact that the observatory is almost completely located underground, where disturbances of this type are reduced, contributes to the suitability of this site.
 The almost constant temperature in the measuring adit and the boreholes accounts for the high quality of the measurements.

-The observatory is equipped with an uninterruptible electrical power supply and connected with the ZAMG in Vienna by data lines.
+The observatory is equipped with an uninterruptible power supply and connected with the GeoSphere in Vienna by data lines.
 All devices, the electrical power supply, the temperature etc. can be controlled and regulated with a remote surveillance system.

 The seismic part of the Conrad Observatory comprises amongst others a tunnel of 150 m length that is equipped with several piers, four boreholes (three of them 100 m deep, one 50 m) as well as laboratories.
 A VSAT system is used for data transmission via satellite to the CTBTO's International Data Centre (IDC).
 A survey tunnel with a length of 400 m is the heart of the geomagnetic observatory (which is spatially separated from the seismic observatory) together with several laboratories and technical facilities.

-To ensure undisturbed measurements, the observatory is unfortunately not open to the public.
+To ensure undisturbed measurements, the observatory is not open to the public.